-1. Opinion prevents the Department from continuing to deny access to the administrative hearing process older adults, and the organizations that serve them, to administrative hearings.
+The Petition should be denied because the Opinion is the only safeguard preventing the Department from continuing to deny access to 2.3 million vulnerable older adults, and the organizations that serve them, to administrative hearings.
 A 9.
 Access to administrative hearings is crucial to holding state agencies accountable for their conduct, Id., but, unfortunately, it has been at least three years since an older adult has even received an administrative hearing with the Department.
 A 13.